Michael Belov: FIA Formula 3 Championship

 Following the Barcelona round of the 2020 FIA Formula 3 Championship, David Schumacher left Charouz Racing System to join Carlin Racing instead.
 Belov was brought in to replace him for the remainder of the Formula 3 season.

 Belov remained with the team throughout post-season and pre-season testing and was expected to be given a drive for the 2021 season, however, Enzo Fittipaldi was announced instead.

-Formula Regional European Championship
+Formula Regional

 2021

 Belov racing in the 2021 Formula Regional European Championship at the Red Bull Ring.

 Belov joined JD Motorsport in the 2021 Formula Regional European Championship as a wildcard entrant for the fourth round at Circuit Paul Ricard.
 Despite not being eligible for points, he had a strong race weekend and earned two podium finishes.
 Following this, it was announced Belov would race with G4 Racing for the remainder of the championship.
 Belov secured two victories and ending the campaign eighth.